S00085/cxp/5.ADR/ADR07_Consent_Change_Handling_Approach.md

 | CMP's consent mgmt. becomes simpler | |
 | Conflict resolution lies with operational systems which does not seep into CMP improves scalability, availability & extensibility of the CMP & Consent management as a whole||

+## Decision Outcome

+Chosen option: "[Asynchronous Event driven approach]", because the approach allows loose coupling with the CMP & the exiting operational systems.
+This approach also has comparatively high availability & scalabilty characteristics.

+### Implications / Consequences (both +ve & -ve) <!-- optional -->
+Below are the key implications of this decision

+1. The Operational system's handling the consent needs to ensure that they respect the consent updates / changes and have the necessary capability to ensure that the consent is in synch with CMP
+2. Any mismatch with the CMP , the information in CMP wins and the Operational system needs to handle conflict resolution at their end